 Iraq ramps up LNG import projects after US ends Iran waiver

-Iraq is ramping up development of an offshore liquefied natural gas terminal and a 40km pipeline, as Baghdad seeks to import more LNG following a US decision to end the country’s exemption to restrictions of the purchase of gas from Iran, according to local media.
+Iraq is ramping up development of an offshore liquefied natural gas terminal and a 40km pipeline, as Baghdad seeks to import more gas following a US decision to end the country’s exemption on purchases from Iran, according to local media.

 Ali Shaddad, a member of the parliament’s oil and gas committee, said work on the pipeline to transport gas from an offshore platform to Basra started a month ago and is expected to be completed in 120 days.